Quantum computation in continuous time using dynamic invariants: Introduction

 \section{Introduction}

 Quantum information processing can be implemented through different quantum computation (QC) models.
 One promising such a model is provided by adiabatic QC (AQC)~\cite{Farhi:01}.
-In AQC, rather than using a circuit of unitary quantum gates as in the standard QC model (SQC), an algorithm is implemented via the slow continuous evolution of a time dependent Hamiltonian $H(t)$.
+In AQC, rather than using a circuit of unitary quantum gates as in the standard QC model (SQC), an algorithm is implemented via the slow continuous evolution of a time-dependent Hamiltonian $H(t)$.
 The quantum system is prepared in some simple eigenstate $|n(0)\rangle$ of the initial Hamiltonian $H(0)$ and is then allowed to evolve adiabatically so that it remains in the corresponding instantaneous eigenstate $|n(t)\rangle$ of $H(t)$ at all times.
 At the end of the process, the solution of the problem is encoded in the final state of the system, whence it can be read out by means of a convenient measurement.
-AQC schemes have been proposed based on superconducting flux qubits~\cite{Kaminsky:04,Grajcar:05} and experimentally implemented using nuclear magnetic resonance techniques~\cite{Steffen:03}.
-Protection of AQC against decoherence has been investigated in several works~\cite{Childs:02,Sarandy:05,Roland:05,Jordan:06,Tiersch:07,Lidar:08}, settling AQC as a favorable approach for QC in real (open) quantum systems.
+Protection of AQC against decoherence has been investigated in several works~\cite{AQC:decoh,Sarandy:05,Lidar:08}, settling AQC as a favorable approach for QC in real (open) quantum systems.